-- One point awarded for each one full percentage point of units with affordable sales prices based on an annual housing payment of 30% of 70% of AMI (targeted to households up to 80% of AMI). - B. Displacement Prevention: (10 points, occupied market rate conversion projects only) - Five points for market rate properties that are exempt from the Rent Adjustment Ordinance because they are considered new construction (receive Certificate of Occupancy after January 1, 1983). - Three points for market rate properties that may have allowable increases under the Rent Adjustment Ordinance that exceed the CPI standard rent increase because
+One point awarded for each one full percentage point of units with affordable sales prices based on an annual housing payment of 30% of 70% of AMI (targeted to households up to 80% of AMI).

+B. Housing for Households with Special Needs (5 points, rental projects only)